How to Become an Operations Research Analyst

 Market research analysts survey market conditions.
 They use their insights to figure out what products people want and how much they will pay.
 This involves looking at sales and consumer trends.
-Analysts also look at competitors and other factors of a given market.
-They use statistical software to analyze data plan next steps.
+Analysts also look at other factors of a given market.
+They use statistics software to analyze data and plan next steps.

 Median Salary: $63,120 per year

-Logisticians are key to a company’s supply chains.
+These pros are key to a company’s supply chains.
 They both analyze and coordinate the movement of products from suppliers to purchasers.
-Since logisticians manage a product’s life cycle, they have duties at all phases.
+Since they manage a product’s life cycle, they have jobs at all phases.
 They may play a role in everything from a product’s design to its disposal.

 Median Salary: $74,600 per year

-Management analysts help improve how businesses run.
-They gather info on how a company works, and what challenges it has.
-That means looking at factors ranging from efficiency to profit.
-They consider data such as financial records and even personnel interviews.
+Management analysts help improve how a business run.
+They gather info on how a company works, and what issues it has.
+That means they look at factors from efficiency to profit.
+They also look at data such as financial records and even personnel interviews.
 Then, they suggest solutions to managers.
-Management analysts may specialize in a particular industry, like healthcare.
+Management analysts may specialize in a certain industry, like health care.